mru00/crane_gps_watch/README.md

 See INSTALL for details.
 Note that it is possible to install without root rights, use the `./configure --prefix=...` option.

-Please also have a look at `.travis.yml`, which describes a full build for the [Travis-CI](https://travis-ci.org/mru00/crane_gps_watch) platform.
+Please also have a look at `.travis.yml`, which describes a full build for the [Travis-CI](https://travis-ci.org/mru00/crane_gps_watch) platform, including all dependencies.

-Cross Compilation for windows:
+Cross compilation for windows:
 ------------------------------

 The program also works under windows.
-Either compile under windows using MinGW, or cross-compile under Linux.
+Windows installers are available in the `release` directory.

 The program works using Wine, except access to the com port.
 The testsuite on Travis also builds and checks the windows executable with the same testcases.

+To build for windows, use `mingw-w64`:

 	sudo apt-get install mingw-w64
 	./configure --host i686-w64-mingw32 --build i686-linux-pc